xlaefz/jasonsuzheng/static/projects/1-jasonsuzheng_com_purpose.md

 # The Tipping Point
 <!---
-Why I rebuilt my website, again, and the reasoning behind my technology choices.
-:08/30/15
+Why I chose Software Engineer as a career and purpose of my website :08/30/15
 -->
 ###### August 30, 2015